What is Sustiva and how is it used?

 Nervous System Symptoms

-Patients should be informed that central nervous system symptoms (NSS) including dizziness, insomnia, impaired concentration, drowsiness, and abnormal dreams are commonly reported during the first weeks of therapy with SUSTIVA [see WARNINGS AND PRECAUTIONS].
+Inform patients that central nervous system symptoms (NSS) including dizziness, insomnia, impaired concentration, drowsiness, and abnormal dreams are commonly reported during the first weeks of therapy with SUSTIVA [see WARNINGS AND PRECAUTIONS].
 Dosing at bedtime may improve the tolerability of these symptoms, which are likely to improve with continued therapy.
-Patients should be alerted to the potential for additive effects when SUSTIVA is used concomitantly with alcohol or psychoactive drugs.
-Patients should be instructed that if they experience NSS they should avoid potentially hazardous tasks such as driving or operating machinery.
+Alert patients to the potential for additive effects when SUSTIVA is used concomitantly with alcohol or psychoactive drugs.
+Instruct patients that if they experience NSS they should avoid potentially hazardous tasks such as driving or operating machinery.

-Patients should be informed that serious psychiatric symptoms including severe depression, suicide attempts, aggressive behavior, delusions, paranoia, and psychosis-like symptoms have been reported in patients receiving SUSTIVA [see WARNINGS AND PRECAUTIONS].
+Inform patients that serious psychiatric symptoms including severe depression, suicide attempts, aggressive behavior, delusions, paranoia, psychosis-like symptoms and catatonia have been reported in patients receiving SUSTIVA [see WARNINGS AND PRECAUTIONS].
 If they experience severe psychiatric adverse experiences they should seek immediate medical evaluation.
-Patients should be advised to inform their physician of any history of mental illness or substance abuse.
+Advise patients to inform their physician of any history of mental illness or substance abuse.

-Patients should be informed that a common side effect is rash [see WARNINGS AND PRECAUTIONS].
+Inform patients that a common side effect is rash [see WARNINGS AND PRECAUTIONS].
 Rashes usually go away without any change in treatment.
-However, since rash may be serious, patients should be advised to contact their physician promptly if rash occurs.
+However, since rash may be serious, advise patients to contact their physician promptly if rash occurs.

 Females Of Reproductive Potential